AndreiMoraru123/ContextCollector/README.md

                    # that maps the vectorized words to their scores
 ```

 Now, there is no reason to keep all three at the same size, but you can intuitively see that it makes sense to keep them around the same range.
-You can try larger dimnesion but keep in mind again hardware limitations, as these are held in the memory.
+You can try larger dimnesions, but keep in mind again hardware limitations, as these are held in memory.

 The rest of the parsed arguments are: